Nordstrom/chefdk_bootstrap/README.md

 # ChefDK_Bootstrap
 ## Setup your laptop for Chef development in minutes

-Run one simple command to easily setup your Windows machine for Chef cookbook development in about **20 minutes**.
+Run one simple command to easily setup your Windows or Mac machine for Chef cookbook development in about **20 minutes**.

-### The bootstrap script will:
-1. Install the latest [ChefDK](https://downloads.chef.io/chef-dk/) package from Chef.
-1. Create a `chef` directory in your home directory for your cookbook development.
-1. Using `chef-client`, install developer tools required for Chef cookbook development, like git, Vagrant, and the Atom editor.

 ## Quickstart - Windows